MartinoMensio/martinomensio.github.io/pages/polito.md

 title: PoliTo projects
 ---

 This page contains a list of resources created while attending courses at Politecnico di Torino.
-They include
+They are grouped by year.

 ## Master's Degree first year